 "And you will do better this year, right?"

-Both boys nodded and began talking at once about which team they might be on.
+Both girls nodded and began talking at once about which team they might be on.

-"How's your Aunt Bel doing?" he asked Marguerite quietly.
+"How's your grandma doing?" he asked Scarlett quietly.

 "I wanted to ask you about that," Trudge answered, pausing as he slipped his sunglasses off.
 "Would you go out to dinner with me tomorrow night?
 We could talk then?"

-Marguerite suspected that he wanted to talk about more than her aunt's disappearing minivan.
+Scarlett suspected that he wanted to talk about more than her grandmother's disappearing minivan.
 Before she could answer, Leo's team trotted out onto the field amidst cheers from the stands.